playbanq/WebWalletAPI/README.md

 A WebWallet is not a deposit account, but a rechargeable digital wallet.
 Funds are not added as deposits but as prepaid recharges, which represent a temporary intermediation between online buyers and sellers.

 + **No withdrawals or redemption**
 A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
-The funds added to a WebWallet cannot be withdrawn or redeemed for cash, so it must be fully spent at some point.
+The funds added to a WebWallet cannot be withdrawn or redeemed for cash, so they must be fully spent at some point.

 + **No currency exchange**
 A WebWallet can be recharged in any currency supported by the involved parties and the applicable regulations.
 However, a WebWallet recharge is not a currency exchange operation by itself.